cnapagoda/Spring4-Struts2-Hibernate4/README.md

 ### Structs2 - Validation support.

 The Struts validation framework provides inbuilt validation support.
-In this sample I have implemented required string validation, so please refer LoginAction class.
+In this sample I have implemented required string validation.
+So please refer LoginAction class.